Technological Talk Impact — Research Study

 What to Expect

-• Short survey and cognitive tasks (around 15 minutes) at the start and end of the study (week 1 and week 4), and two additional 5–10 minute surveys in between.
+• Short survey and cognitive tasks (around 15 minutes) at the start and end of the study (week 1 and week 4), and three additional 5–10 minute surveys in between.
+You will have 2 days to do this for each survey (Sunday or Monday each week).

 Ethics & Consent

-This research has been reviewed and approved by the Capilano University Research Ethics Board (REB #______ ).
-Participation is voluntary and you may withdraw at any time without penalty.
+This research has been reviewed and approved by the Capilano University Research Ethics Board on March 2nd, 2026.
+Participation is voluntary and you may withdraw at any time up until the last survey.

 About the Study